avcoder/comp2105-week05/presentationNotes.md

 - notice these are same 4 props as transition - nothing new - same as last week's material
 - code Step 3, and 4

+# shorthand animation

+- just like transition from last week, the short hand is put everything in one line
+- order does not matter, except one -- which order matters (just like transition)?
+- Do 1 min codepen exercise

 # Challenge starwars codepen

 - 3 mins: recreate this fade-in and fade-out of the intro to starwars (play youtube clip)
 - code it

-# shorthand animation
+# transition vs animation

-- just like transition from last week, the short hand is put everything in one line
-- order does not matter, except one -- which order matters (just like transition)?
-- (use short hand notation in previous codepen example)
+- analogy of plain saw vs powersaw - so far we've seen that animation has breakpoints

+# but wait.. more

+- but it has more props for animation, here's the answer
+- iteration-count : can define how many times does it repeat?
+By default it repeats 1 time, but can say 2, 3, infinite
+- another one is called fill-mode, can set it to forwards, backwards, both or none.

+# animation-iteration-count

+- read it